 Cooking Video: How to Make Chorizo Mushroom Ravioli

-- 1.1 pounds/500 g fresh ricotta ravioli, or your favorite filling
+- 1.1 pounds fresh ricotta ravioli or with your favorite filling

 - 1 tbsp olive oil

-- 5 ounces/150 g spicy Spanish chorizo sausage, diced
+- 5 ounces spicy Spanish chorizo sausage diced

 - 1 tbsp unsalted butter